Amaryllis Care

 How To Plant Amaryllis

 When ready trim dead roots and remove dry outer layers.
-Soak the bulb in lukewarm water for about six hours.
+Then soak the bulb in lukewarm water for about six hours.
 To plant the bulb as a house plant you should choose a clay pot that is 2 inches wider than the bulb.

 Plant the bulb in a nutritious well-drained potting compost of equal parts loam, sand and organic matter leaving about one-third of the bulb exposed.
 Firm the compost around the bulb and water to settle the soil around the bulb.
 Don't water again until the leaves start to grow.
 Place the container in a cool but bright spot.